Authress-Engineering/aws-architect.js/README.md

 * Working templated sample and make.js file to run locally and CI build.
 * Lambda/API Gateway setup for seemless integration.
 * Automatic creation of AWS resources when using including:
   * Lambda functions
   * API Gateway resources
   * Environments for managing resources in AWS
-	* S3 Buckets and directorys
+  * S3 Buckets and directories
   * S3 static website hosting
 * Developer testing platform, to run lambdas and static content as a local express Node.js service, to test locally.

 ### Service Configuration